 Fostering captive-bred birds in wild nests helps the young birds adapt to the wild at a younger age and introduces them to another young bird which they’ll likely accompany on their first migration.

-As a result of conservation efforts populations of Cinereous and Griffon Vultures have significantly recovered in numbers in Spain to allow for wild adult birds to be transferred to other European countries.
+As a result of conservation efforts populations of Cinereous and Griffon Vultures have significantly recovered in numbers in Spain to allow for wild birds to be transferred to other European countries.
 Young birds found in distress, suffering from malnutrition and weakness are often recovered to full health in wildlife rescue and rehabilitation centres.
-In collaboration with Spanish regional autonomous government, Junta de Extremadura, and wildlife rescue and rehabilitation centres such as Los Hornos and AMUS we work on a variety of conservation initiatives to transfer these vultures to other countries and release them into the wild.
+In collaboration with Spanish regional autonomous governments such as the Junta de Andalucía and Junta de Extremadura, and wildlife rescue and rehabilitation centres such as Los Hornos and AMUS we work on a variety of conservation initiatives to transfer these vultures to other countries and release them into the wild.
 On arrival these birds spend several months in a specially constructed aviaries at the release site to help them adapt to their new home.